 The method by which information published under this scheme will be made available

 Information will be provided on a website.
-Where it is impracticable to make information available on a website or when an individual does not wish to access the information by the website, the school will indicate how information can be obtained by other means and provide it by those means (see Section 6).
+Where it is impracticable to make information available on a website or when an individual does not wish to access the information by the website, the school will indicate how information can be obtained by other means and provide it by those means.

 In exceptional circumstances, some information may be available only by viewing in person.
 Where this manner is specified, contact details will be provided.
 An appointment to view the information will be arranged within a reasonable timescale.